punica/punica.js/README.md

 <a name="Service+getConnectedDevices"></a>

 ### service.getConnectedDevices() ⇒ <code>Promise</code>
-Sends request to get all registered endpoints.
+Sends request to get all registered endpoints, that are currently registered to the LwM2M service.

 **Kind**: instance method of [<code>Service</code>](#Service)
 **Returns**: <code>Promise</code> - Promise with a list of endpoints